BoyNextDoor: 2023–2024: Debut and first love trilogy

-On May 8, 2023, KOZ announced that BoyNextDoor will debut with a three-track single album titled Who!, with all three tracks being promoted as singles, which publications deemed uncommon.
+On May 8, 2023, KOZ announced that BoyNextDoor would debut with a three-track single album titled Who!, with all three tracks being promoted as singles, which publications deemed uncommon.
 Promotions for the album began with the release of the single "But I Like You", on May 23, followed by "One and Only" on May 26.
 The band marked their debut with the official release of the album on May 30, alongside the single "Serenade".

+The single album sold 110,442 copies in its first week of release.

-BoyNextDoor in September 2023, during promotions for Why...
+BoyNextDoor in September 2023, during promotions for Why..

 On July 13, KOZ announced that the band would return with a new release in September 2023.
 Their first extended play (EP) titled Why.. was released on September 30, alongside its lead single "But Sometimes".
 The EP debuted at number 162 in the Billboard 200, marking the group's first appearance on the chart.

 On November 1, the group's fandom name, "OneDoor", was announced.
 The group released the promotional single "Fadeaway" on November 7, as the theme for the Naver webtoon Garbage Time.
 At the 2023 Melon Music Awards, BoyNextDoor won the special award for Global Rising Artist.

 On February 13, 2024, KOZ announced that BoyNextDoor would release new music in April 2024.
 On March 18, the agency announced the band's second EP, titled How?, through a teaser video titled "How Can This Happen?".
 How? completes the group's trilogy of releases chronicling the story of a "first love".
 The EP was released on April 15, alongside the single "Earth, Wind & Fire".
 How? debuted atop the Circle Album Chart for the issue dated April 20, marking the group's first number one album.
 On April 23, the group received their first music show win in The Show.

 BoyNextDoor held their first fan meeting, titled "OneDoorful Day", at the Olympic Hall in Seoul from June 1 to 2.
 The group released the promotional single "Lucky Charm" on June 29 as part of the original soundtrack for the JTBC television series Miss Night and Day.